-The keys clause identifies a key_id defined by the key statement, to be used for transaction security (TSIG, Section 4.5) when talking to the remote server.
+The keys clause identifies a key\id defined by the key statement, to be used for transaction security (TSIG, Section 4.5) when talking to the remote server.
 When a request is sent to the remote server, a request signature will be generated using the key specified here and appended to the message.
 A request originating from the remote server is not required to be signed by this key.

-Although the grammar of the keys clause allows for multiple keys, only a single key per server is currently supported.
+Only a single key per server is currently supported.